10.5 Policies and Procedures

 In worst cases, new ground-based data or HST CCD UV exposures may be required to clear the fields for BOP; in general, the latter must be covered by the existing Phase

 I time allocation.

 For unsafe targets, one solution is to change to a less sensitive instrument configuration: one could use the BOA,

-MIRRORB, or both (though the BOA is available, but unsupported for science, see Section 2.6), a higher-resolution grating, or a less-sensitive wavelength setting.
+MIRRORB, or both (though the BOA is Available-but-Unsupported for science, see Section 5.13), a higher-resolution grating, or a less-sensitive wavelength setting.
 Note that the medium-resolution gratings actually have higher throughput than G140L when the data are rebinned, but are subject to brighter limits.

 For unsafe field objects that threaten to fall into the non-target aperture, an orientation restriction (

 ORIENT) may be used to constrain the spacecraft roll angle and thus the position of the non-target aperture, but such constraints will limit the scheduling of the observation and need to be requested under `Special Requirements' in the Phase I proposal document.

 GOs planning COS observations of unpredictably variable targets should be aware of the special BOP procedures in effect for such cases.
 Observations of flare stars are allowed with COS (and STIS) only if the Contact Scientist is convinced that the targets would not violate BOP limits even in their brightest states.
 COS ISR 2017-01 provides specific guidance for evaluating the suitability of M dwarfs for observation.